 Search results

-Learn about the key features that determine which products appear on the search results page.
+Learn about the key factors that determine which products appear on the search results page.

 The search experience algorithm continuously improves and uses machine learning to display search results with optimized speed and enhanced accuracy.
 The algorithm proactively understands your customer's intent and shows relevant search results and search suggestions based on past searches and purchases.